 10 members of my family had a brief vacation in South West Victoria after Christmas.
 It was a nice holiday, but with three 5 year olds and an 8 year old, it was noisy.

 I took the opportunity to revisit the Armstrong RML’s at Port Fairy and Warrnambool.
 And to visit the one at Portland for the first time.

 Every time I see these cannons I learn something new about them.
 And I got to talk to a local historian at Port Fairy.
 Colonial Victoria purchased 25 or 26 of these muzzle loading rifled cannons in 1866.
 10 of them are still in existence.
 I have now seen 5 of them.
 I believe that there are further barrels at Fort Queenscliff, Point Nepean, and possibly Cerberus which I have not yet seen.

 “80pr” indicates that the cannons fired projectiles weighing 80 pounds.
 On all of these cannons the case of the elevating gears is stamped thus….

 I am not sure what M2 GAR. stands for.
-Could it be an abbreviation of Mr WG Armstrong (later Lord Armstrong), the designer of these guns?
+Could it be an abbreviation of Mr WG Armstrong (later Lord Armstrong), the designer of these guns? (note 27 Jan 21.
+I spoke at length with Australian cannon expert Peter Webster.
+He said that GAR stands for “Garrison”.
+Not sure why, but maybe to distinguish it from naval guns.)
 R.M.L. will stand for “Rifled Muzzle Loader”.
 80 PR will be 80 pound projectile.
 6 FT PAR had me puzzled, but when I saw that the guns were designed to sit behind a 6 foot parapet I am pretty sure that will be the solution.
 And in a smaller font below, WD with a vertical arrow will indicate that the part has been approved by the War Department.